Rice Hall 115

 My research and teaching focus on transatlantic modernist literature, and I’m particularly interested in how literary forms interact with material contexts.
 The central dynamic animating all of my work is how genres—both literary genres (the novel, lyric, biography) and extra-literary ones (conventions governing the design of printed books, periodicals, illustrations, frontispieces, dust jackets, and competitive media forms like telegrams and advertisements)—are mixed and juxtaposed to create new material and textual forms.
 My work explores how modernist authors and publishers drew upon various textual and paratextual traditions and past forms to play upon, to appeal to, and ultimately to refashion readerly expectations.

 I bring the archival resources and central questions from my research into the classroom.
-This year at Oberlin I’ll be teaching courses focused on modern novels, modernist women writers, material modernism, and a freshman seminar on “Modernism as Media.”
+In my time at Oberlin, I've designed and taught courses focused on Modern Novels, Modernist Women Writers, Material Modernism and Print Culture, Visual Theory, "Bristling with Images: Learning to Read Illustrated Books," and a freshman seminar on “Modernism as Media.”